 We seek to provide the best possible care to our patients and foster a safe environment for healing.
-As a result, HSHS St. Elizabeth's Hospital maintains an active safety program training all personnel and conducting safety drills on a regular basis.
+As a result, HSHS St. Vincent Children's Hospital maintains an active safety program training all personnel and conducting safety drills on a regular basis.

 What You Need to Know

 - Speak up if you have any questions or concerns.
 If you don’t understand something, let us know.

 - Pay attention to the care you are receiving and ask questions when you don’t understand.

 - Educate yourself about your diagnosis, medical tests and your plan of care.